 - Online political science students can gain valuable hands-on experience through internship opportunities coordinated by WSU’s prestigious Thomas S. Foley Institute for Public Policy and Public Service.

-- WSU political science faculty members are experienced, nationally recognized, and receive specialized training to prepare them to teach online.
+- WSU political science faculty members from the College of Arts and Sciences are experienced, nationally recognized, and receive specialized training to prepare them to teach online.

 - Multiple political science faculty members are active speakers and members of the Humanities Washington Speakers Bureau, regularly giving talks related to current political issues and challenges.

 Program of Study

 Students must also fulfill the College of Arts and Sciences graduation requirements and the program requirements of the degree.
 Time to degree completion varies depending on semester of enrollment and course availability.
 Not all courses are available all semesters.
 Your academic advisor will help map out the best plan for you.
 The major requires 36 credits in political science course work, at least 15 credits of political science at WSU.
 (Note: 9 credits must be at the 300 – 400 level)